Dessyx/ST10251981_PROG7312_Part2/README.md

 # 💸 Municipal Issue Reporting Web Application

 ## 📝 DESCRIPTION
 This project is a web application built with ASP.NET Core MVC, C#, JavaScript, and Leaflet.js.
-It allows users to report municipal issues, view reports on a map, and track the verification and resolution process.
-The app provides a modern, interactive experience with pop-up confirmation modals, a multi-step form, and ward-level statistics.
+The system is a efficient and user-friendly platform for citizens to access and request various municipal services.

 ## WHAT IS THE PURPOSE OF THE APP?
-This application was built to empower residents to easily report municipal issues, increase transparency in issue resolution, and enable administrators to monitor, verify, and resolve reports efficiently.
-By providing real-time maps, progress tracking, and user-friendly reporting tools, the app encourages civic engagement and helps improve service delivery.
+This application was built to empower residents to easily report municipal issues, increase transparency in issue resolution, and later on enable administrators to monitor, verify, and resolve reports efficiently.
+By providing real-time maps, progress tracking, and user-friendly reporting tools, the app encourages engagement and helps improve service delivery.

 ---